Property Management Blog

 The following are some of the legally justifiable reasons to deduct part or all of your tenant’s deposit:

-• Tenant's failure to pay utilities.
+• Tenant's failure to cover utilities.
 A tenant must clear all utility bills in their name before moving out.
 If they haven't paid these bills, you can make security deposit deductions.

 • Cleaning cost.
-This is enough justification to make a deduction to a security deposit if a tenant has left the premises in extreme unsanitary conditions.
-For example, if the premises is extremely filthy, then yes, a landlord would be entitled to a portion of the deposit to cover the labor and cleaning expenses.
+This is enough justification to make a deduction to a renter's security deposit if a tenant has left the premises in extremely unsanitary conditions.
+For example, if the premises are extremely filthy, then yes, a landlord would be entitled to a portion of the deposit to cover the labor and cleaning expenses.

 • Damage exceeding normal wear and tear.
-You may also be able to withhold part of a deposit if they have caused excessive property damage.
-Examples of excessive damage include broken doors and windows, missing outlet covers and huge stains on the carpet.
+You may also be able to perform deductions of part of a deposit if they have caused excessive property damage.
+Examples of excessive damage exceeding normal wear and tear include broken doors and windows, missing outlet covers, and huge stains on the carpet.

 • Unpaid rent.
-Once a tenant signs a lease or rental agreement, they are contractually bound to pay each month's rent on the agreed date.
+Once a tenant signs a lease or rental agreement, they are contractually bound to cover each month's rent on the agreed date.
 If they have unpaid rent or pay their month's rent fee late, you may be able to cut your losses by withholding part or all of their deposit.
+However, under Arizona law, if the deposit is wrongfully withheld, tenants may be entitled to recover the amount withheld along with any applicable penalties.

 When and how must landlords return tenants’ security deposits in Arizona?

-Once a tenant moves off premises, landlords have 14 days to return the security deposit.
+Once a tenant moves off the premises, Arizona landlords have 14 days to return the security deposit.
 The 14 days don’t include holidays and weekends.

 The 14-day period only begins when certain conditions have been met.
 The conditions are as follows: